East Bay Homebridge Connect is a grassroots group of people both unhoused and housed who support and advocate for people experiencing homelessness.

 Advocacy

 Some have strong networks of relationships and help members of our group to build relationships in new places.
-Through such efforts, we’ve been able to meet with government administrators and organizers of nonprofits with whom unhoused people are struggling because of policy or staff or structural shortcomings.
+Through such efforts, we’ve been able to meet with government administrators and organizers of nonprofits with whom unhoused people are struggling because of policy, or staff, or structural shortcomings.

 Restorative Justice